Pumpkin for Dogs: Everything You Need to Know

 The Health Benefits of Pumpkin

 When used as an ingredient in a nutritionally balanced diet, pumpkin can provide dogs with many benefits.
-Pumpkin is rich in potassium, which improves muscle health and metabolism; Vitamin A to promote healthy eyes and improved skin and coat; Vitamin C to boost immunity; Beta carotene for eye health; and even the seeds are rich in Omega 3 fatty acids, which help reduce inflammation.
+Pumpkin is rich in potassium, which improves muscle health and metabolism; Vitamin A to promote healthy eyes and improved skin and coat; Vitamin C to boost immunity; Beta carotene for eye health; and even the seeds are rich in Omega 3 fatty acids, which support a healthy inflammatory response.

 But most pet parents know pumpkin for its reputation as a cure-all for digestive issues.
 Pumpkin is a natural stomach soother for dogs who suffer from occasional bouts of upset stomach, loose stools, or diarrhea — and what pooch doesn’t have a case of “the runs” at some point?